Surgical Treatment of Disease and Injuries of the Spleen

 Indications for Splenectomy

 Traumatic injury to the spleen is no longer an immediate or mandatory indication for operation or splenectomy.
 CT scanning or ultrasound can accurately characterize splenic injury in patients with blunt trauma.
 Non-operative support with in-hospital observation for up to 5 days is indicated in children and adults with splenic injury and hemodynamic stability, provided there is no evidence of other intra-abdominal injuries that might require laparotomy.
+CTscan demonstrating contrast extravasation (“blush”) from the spleen may be an indication for splenic artery embolization as part of the non-operative algorithm.
 Accepted indications for operation in adults include: hemodynamic instability, bleeding > 1000 mL, transfusion of more than 2 units of blood, or other evidence of ongoing blood loss.
 In children under 14 years old, more aggressive non-operative support is justified.
 When operative intervention is necessary, preservation of the spleen should be considered if bleeding can be controlled quickly and when there are no other life-threatening intra- abdominal injuries.
 Again, in children under 14 years of age, more aggressive attempts at intraoperative splenic salvage are justified.
 Splenic autotransplantation with a free-graft for maintenance of specific splenic immunity is of no proven value.